satyampsoni/email-verifier/README.md

-# email-verifier
+# Email-verifier
 Running this locally:

-Execute the command go run main.go at the root level of the project.
+Execute the command `go run main.go` at the root level of the project.